John Garrett Underhill Jr.: Biography

-From late 1949 to the mid-1950s Underhill was an infrequent contact with the office of the Domestic Contact Service of the CIA.

-In 1951 he wrote a 6500 word essay with Ronald Schiller entitled The Tragedy of the US Army for Look magazine that was published February 13, 1951.
+From late 1949 to the mid-1950s, Underhill was an infrequent contact with the office of the Domestic Contact Service of the CIA.
+In 1951, he wrote a 6500 word essay with Ronald Schiller entitled The Tragedy of the US Army for Look magazine that was published February 13, 1951.
 After writing the article the Harvard Alumni Bulletin printed Underhill's own words of how he "Got recalled to brown suit service just after finishing a 6500 word article".

 Following World War II, Underhill volunteered and served as Deputy Director for the Civil Defense of Washington, D.C.
 An exercise meant to simulate an evacuation in the event of a hydrogen bomb attack called "Operation Alert" was carried out in 1955.
 Underhill was outspoken in his criticism of the exercise, stating in the press it was not a "drill but a show".
 During the exercise he declined heading to the command post for the exercise claiming, it was "so inadequate it couldn't cope with a brushfire threatening a doghouse in a backyard."
 Samuel Spencer, one of the commissioners who govern the District of Columbia, upon hearing Underhill's criticism ordered his dismissal just as "Operation Alert" began.

 Underhill took an active interest in family organizations.
 One letter from November 1950 expressed his interest in "the revival of the three Underhill organizations."
 He would have ample opportunity to play a hand in that revival between 1954 and 1956 when he served as president of the Underhill Society of America.

-Underhill served as a military affairs editor at Life magazine for five years and as a CIA Informant.
+Underhill served as a CIA informant and military affairs editor at Life magazine for five years associated with the death of JFK.